 decreed for me with costs.

-insincerity by virtue of pretending to have qualities or beliefs that you do not really have
+pretending to have qualities or beliefs that you do not have

 He was perfectly astonished with the historical account I gave him of our affairs during the last century, protesting it was only a heap of conspiracies, rebellions, murders, massacres, revolutions, banishments, the very worst effects that avarice, faction,